Nokia C series (Cricket Wireless): Nokia C5 Endi

 The Nokia C5 Endi is an Android-powered Nokia-branded smartphone released by HMD Global.
 It was announced on May 29, 2020, alongside the Nokia C2 Tava and Nokia C2 Tennen, and launched on June 5, 2020.
 The device was made exclusively for sale under agreement with Cricket Wireless.

 Specifications

 Software

 The Nokia C5 Endi was originally released with Android 10.

 Hardware

 The Nokia C5 Endi runs on a MediaTek Helio P22 System-on-Chip paired with 3 GB of RAM.
 It is 8.9 mm thick.
-The device has a 6.52-inch HD+ IPS LCD display.
+The device has a 6.52-inch HD+ IPS LCD.
 It has a "waterdrop notch" and a chin at the bottom with the Nokia logo.